 Continuity: The items on display are expected to stay on display for the entire exhibition period.
 If a piece is needed for another purpose during the display period, it should not be included unless it can be replaced by another work.
 At no time other than during the installation should the display look incomplete or unfinished.

 Receptions: Receptions are at the discretion of the Director of the Decker Library.
 Due to the elevated noise levels during receptions - the preferred times would be either Friday or Saturday evenings, when the library is closed.
 The Library cannot be used as a kitchen during the reception.
 The exhibitor is required to clean the area after the reception.
 No food or other debris should be left.

 Installing/Uninstalling: A full-time library staff member must be present during the installation and de-installation of the work and this time should be scheduled in advance.
 Exhibitors should leave the cases clean.

 Ignoring the rules: The Library reserves the right to remove displays that do not conform to these rules.

 Please direct any questions regarding the use of the display cases to library staff:

 firstname.lastname@example.org | (410) 225-2292

 Viewing and Checking out Materials

-Circulating books on display in the museum cases may be put on hold at any time during the week, and are available for checkout on Friday.
+Circulating books on display in the museum cases are available for immediate checkout.
 Please see a staff member at the circulation desk to request a book from the cases.